 What You Can Do to Prevent Atherosclerosis

-Your good health has an enemy: atherosclerosis.
-Atherosclerosis is common, and its effects can be very serious, causing strokes, heart attacks, and death.
+Your good health has an enemy — atherosclerosis.
+Atherosclerosis is common.
+And its effects can be very serious.
+They can cause strokes, heart attacks, and death.
 The good news is that you can take steps to protect yourself from this disease.

 Click Image to Enlarge